xsuite/xsuite/docs/freeze_longitudinal.rst

 A context manager is also available to freeze the longitudinal coordinates within a ``with`` block.
-The normal tracking mode, updating the longitudinal coordinates is automatically restored when exiting the ``with`` block, as it is illustrated in the following example:
+The normal tracking mode, updating the longitudinal coordinates, is automatically restored when exiting the ``with`` block, as it is illustrated in the following example:

 .. literalinclude:: generated_code_snippets/freeze_freeze_context_manager.py